govau/accessibility/README.md

 If you ensure these tests are applied to new content you will have passed the success criteria 1.4.3 Contrast (Minimum).
 Some tests are conditional:

-* A test followed by **AND** <other test> = the previous test AND this test must be applied to pass the success criteria
+> * A test followed by **AND** <other test> = the previous test AND this test must be applied to pass the success criteria
-* A test followed by **OR** <other test> = the previous test OR this test must be applied to pass the success criteria
+> * A test followed by **OR** <other test> = the previous test OR this test must be applied to pass the success criteria

 ### Examples

 * 1.1.1 Non-text Content - two different modalities of CAPTCHA are provided
-* 1.1.1 Non-text Content - or, providing access to a human to bypass CAPTCHA
+* 1.1.1 Non-text Content - **or**, providing access to a human to bypass CAPTCHA
-* 1.1.1 Non-text Content - or, not requiring CAPTCHA for authorised users
+* 1.1.1 Non-text Content - **or**, not requiring CAPTCHA for authorised users

 > **Apply any of the 3 tests**

 * 1.3.1 Info and Relationships - two or more radio buttons, or checkbox controls must be grouped using a `<fieldset>`
-* 1.3.1 Info and Relationships - and, the `<fieldset>` must have a succinct `<legend>` element
+* 1.3.1 Info and Relationships - **and**, the `<fieldset>` must have a succinct `<legend>` element

 > **Apply both tests**

 ## What this list isn't
 It's not a catch-all list for things which you feel _should_ be accessibility failures but aren't.
 This is a list of our interpretation of what each WCAG 2.1 success criteria means and distilling that meaning into one or more tests.

+This project is aimed at conveying facts.
+Tests should strive to avoid personal preferences for identifying accessibility failures.

 Accessibility best practice (those things which should be WCAG failures but aren't) will be in a separate filterable list.